A Post-Prom Party In The Hamptons Gets Out Of Control

 A party-goer told police that the group which attended the party took a bus at midnight from Manhattan out to East Hampton for the post-prom party.
 The person said that around 6 a.m.
 Conor’s behavior started to change and his friends wanted to take an Uber back to Manhattan.
 But in the car, Harkins was acting strangely and after about a mile he jumped out and fled the car, with his friends continuing on to the city.

 Harkins jumped a fence and broke into the house where he was found, ransacking it.
-He flipped takes and ripped out screens causing around $10k in damage to the interior.
+He flipped tables and ripped out screens causing around $10,000 in damage to the interior.
 A construction worker found him on the lawn.

-After he was revived and taken to the hospital, he said he had no memory of going to that house.
+After he was revived and taken to the hospital, he said he had no memory of going into that house.

 “I don’t know how I ended up at that house you found me at.”